 Time is also important when building public facilities that provide essential public services.
+This is where collaboration can help.
 British Prime Minister Winston Churchill once famously said “We shape our buildings; thereafter they shape us.”
 He spoke these words in the aftermath of a public safety crisis when the House of Commons was bombed out in May 1941 and the government addressed plans to rebuild.
 Churchill summarized what I think we all know; the roofs under which our officials gather to protect us must do a great deal.

 In 2017, DFW International Airport approved a project to replace its existing outdated, undersized, and inefficient Department of Public Safety building built in the 1970s.
 Today, providing effective public safety related to policing, fire protection, and emergency services requires a very different type of facility, one that serves each safety function effectively, but also creates an environment that fosters a high level of collaboration internally within departments and with outside agencies.

 With over 175,000 daily passengers and 64,000 workers throughout the airport, maintaining safety and security of people and property is a significant responsibility for DFW Airport’s public safety departments.
 If you have passed through the DFW International Airport, you know it is big.
 What you may not know is just HOW big; it is larger than the island of Manhattan, the second busiest airport in the nation (the fourth busiest in the world) and is the second largest airport by land area in the United States.

 Recognizing the need to bring the new Department of Public Safety Headquarters building on-line as quickly as possible, DFW Airport leadership made a bold move in selecting the design-build project delivery method.
 Design-build project delivery is prevalent nationally and internationally; however, its application remains limited in North Texas.